El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Binary Classification

 \subsection{Training}

 The kernel size of the hidden layers control the number of trainable parameters in the network.
 In addition, from going from one hidden layer to the next, the input from the previous layer is passed through a \emph{residual block}~\citep{2015arXiv151203385H}.
 This is done to avoid vanishing gradients during training.
 In this step the input from the previous hidden layer is passed through two causal convolutional layers and a dropout before being added to itself.
 This further increases the number of trainable parameters.
 For our network, we use a filter length, $k=2$, and dilation layers, $d = \{1, 2\}$.
 We use a kernel size of 32 for the hidden layers (not shown in Fig.~\ref{fig:basic_tcn}).
 We also use 2 stacks~\footnote{\texttt{nb\_stacks=2} in \texttt{keras-tcn}.} to increase the depth of the network.
 The total number of trainable parameters for the network is $\sim 13000$.
 We use a dropout rate of $5\%$ to prevent overfitting.
 We use the categorical cross-entropy as the loss function, and the Adam optimizer.
 We find that $\sim 20$ epochs of training ($\sim 5$ minutes total on 8 Intel core-i7 processors) is sufficient to minimize the loss.
 We use $60/40\%$ of the data for training/validation fraction for our dataset.
 In Fig.~\ref{fig:model_loss}, we show the accuracy per class with time, and loss as a function of the training epoch.
 It should be observed that for most of the KNe, their sparse photometric data implies that the class is estimated solely from their contextual information i.e., consistency with the GW skymap.
 For the other objects, however, the photometric information is responsible for classifying them correctly i.e., we see the accuracy increase with time.
 In either case, the $\geq 99\%$ accuracy is reached after $\sim 3$ days from trigger.
-In the next section, we further validate the performance on simulated data that was not included in training, as well as the real observations of GW170817, through similar passbands, but at different facilities than our simulated ZTF training set.